-Doncho Karaivanov is a Co-Founder and the Editor-In-Chief at The Chain Bulletin.
+Doncho Karaivanov is a Co-Founder and the Creative Director at The Chain Bulletin.
 Starting as a Software Engineer in 2011, he transitioned into creating his own digital marketing company in 2015.
 He first got involved with blockchain in 2013, helping run a small mining operation with a colleague.
 In 2017, along with 2 mates from Sofia University, he co-founded a small blockchain-based startup, focusing on user interface.
 While working there, the idea for The Chain Bulletin was born, which ultimately became the main focus of the startup.

 - The report by Forbes Crypto alleges that Binance employed an elaborate scheme to circumvent US regulations by distracting them with the "Tai-Chi Entity".

 - Binance CEO denied the accusations, stating that the article was FUD and that Binance had always operated within the boundaries of the law.

 - The scheme promised "evidence that completely discredits mr trump" if people sent enough cryptocurrency to a designated Monero address.